THE RACISM TEDIUM – PANDORA’S BOX HAS A FEW MORE ITEMS

 As a child of the ’90s, I remember a seemingly race-less world: Dawson’s friends and Captain Planet’s team would simply live their lives, absorbed indeed by all kinds of nonsense, but not by race.
 Yet now, 30 years later, race is everywhere.

-Using the New York Times, simultaneously the “paper of record” and a leftist propaganda tentacle, as a proxy – mentions of “racism” have begun to rise exponentially at around 2012.
-Perhaps not coincidentally, against the background of Barack Obama’s second, more combative, presidential term.
+Using the New York Times, simultaneously the “paper of record” and a leftist propaganda tentacle, as a proxy, mentions of “racism” have begun to rise exponentially around 2012.
+Coincidentally, against the background of Barack Obama’s second, more combative, presidential term.
 We see several decades of a relative plateau, then a slight increase, followed by an explosion.
-As Hemingway famously described the process of going bankrupt, our obsession with race has happened “gradually, then suddenly.”
+As Hemingway famously described the process of going bankrupt, our obsession with race developed “gradually, then suddenly.”

 So wherefore racism’s reign as the mistress of all vice?
 Out of humanity’s Pandora’s Box of vices, where murder, deceit, aggression, and bad breath all reside, why should racism receive special treatment?

-I suggest a new front, then, in America’s culture wars.
+I hereby then suggest a new front in America’s culture wars.
 Instead of preaching anti-racism, which is trite, tedious, and not supported by data, let’s preach prudence, tidiness, precision, and spatial awareness.

 3 Replies to “THE RACISM TEDIUM – PANDORA’S BOX HAS A FEW MORE ITEMS”